 But before we refinished the laminate counters, we had to make some repairs first.
-Here's what we did to repair the chips, fix the peeling laminate, and ultimately re-coat the counters for a fresh new look.
+It turns out that it’s not that difficult to repair and refinish laminate counters!
+Here’s what my Mom and I did to repair the chips, fix the peeling laminate, and ultimately re-coat the counters for a fresh new look.

 How to Repair Laminate Counter That’s Lifting From the MDF:

 Before we did anything, we needed to reattach the laminate to the MDF because it was lifting:

 We squeezed in some construction adhesive and then, using a series of clamps, held the counter in place while the adhesive dried.
 To avoid dents or a wavy edge, we used paint stir sticks beneath the clamps to hold down the entire counter edge evenly.
 We did this way back in the early part of the summer, and it’s still holding strong!

 How to Repair Laminate Counter Chips:

 The laminate counter had chipped in many place and I was partly to blame!
 When I still lived at home, I leaned against the counter and the edge (which had been separating from the MDF) caught on the back pocket of my jeans and when I moved, I took a piece with me.
 I may have done this more than once – my rear end was, apparently, the perfect height for this destruction.
 Luckily Mom kept the pieces,which we glued back with construction adhesive.
 For the lost chips, like the one below, I built up the chip with an adhesive putty.